Welcome to our apprenticeships

 However, we do advertise Qualified Train Manager vacancies based on business needs, so we recommend signing up for vacancy alerts to stay informed about future opportunities.

-If you are a Qualified Guard, Conductor, or Train Manager and have not previously completed this apprenticeship, you are welcome to apply.
+If you're a Qualified Guard, Conductor or Train Manager and have not previously completed this apprenticeship, you're welcome to apply.

-Unfortunately, if you are already a qualified, competent Train Driver, you cannot enrol in the Level 3 Train Driver apprenticeship.
+Unfortunately, if you're already a qualified, competent Train Driver, you can't enrol in the Level 3 Train Driver apprenticeship.
 This is because the apprenticeship requires significant new learning to meet compliance requirements.

 However, we do advertise Qualified Driver vacancies based on business needs, so we recommend signing up for vacancy alerts to stay informed about future opportunities.

-Apprentices at LNER are entitled to access high quality, impartial Careers Education, Information Advice and Guidance (CEIAG) to support their professional development and make successful and informed decisions about their career pathways.
+At LNER, we strive to provide everyone with access to high quality, impartial Careers Education, Information Advice and Guidance (CEIAG) to support their professional development and make successful and informed decisions about their career pathways.

-A key priority is for our people to understand the broad range of development opportunities that exist at LNER.
+It's key that you understand the broad range of development opportunities at LNER.
 We provide impartial CEIAG to colleagues in the following ways:

-• A Personal Development Plan (PDP) process and Training Request process which allows applications for support with funding to achieve professional qualifications.
+• a Personal Development Plan (PDP) and Training Request process which allows applications for support with funding to achieve professional qualifications.

-• Raising awareness of industry-relevant professional bodies and accreditation.
+• raising awareness of industry-relevant professional bodies and accreditations.

-If you cannot find an answer to your question, then please contact the Apprenticeship Team: apprenticeships@lner.co.uk
+If you can't find an answer to your question, please contact the Apprenticeship Team: apprenticeships@lner.co.uk

-• answer specific recruitment queries if you are going through the application process.
+• answer specific recruitment queries if you're going through the application process.

 • provide feedback on applications.

-• give information about salaries or when/where vacancies will be available.
+• give information about salaries or when or where vacancies will be available.
 Please register an account for vacancy alerts.

 • help with work experience queries.